What is Thomas Keating?

 Cistercian beginnings

-Born in New York in 1923, Keating entered the Cistercian Order of the Strict Observance — the Trappists — at twenty, drawn by its silence, its enclosure and its commitment to a contemplative life largely lost from active religious orders.
+Born in New York in 1923, Keating entered the Trappists at twenty, drawn by their silence and commitment to the contemplative life.
 He professed at St Joseph's Abbey in Spencer, Massachusetts in 1944 and was ordained priest in 1949.
-From 1961 to 1981 he served as abbot of Spencer; in the early 1970s, with the post-conciliar reorganisation of Catholic religious life, he found himself charged with a question the Trappist superior in his region was repeatedly being asked.
-Young people seeking contemplative practice were leaving Catholic Christianity in numbers for Hindu meditation, zazen and Transcendental Meditation, and they were doing so because the contemplative method their own tradition had once carried was no longer being taught.
-Keating's response was to ask whether something at the heart of the apophatic Christian inheritance — The Cloud of Unknowing, John of the Cross, Meister Eckhart, the desert literature — could be reconstituted as a method that an ordinary lay practitioner could learn in a weekend and sustain over years.
+He served as abbot of Spencer from 1961 to 1981.
+In the early 1970s, during the reorganisation of Catholic religious life after the Second Vatican Council, he kept encountering the same question: why were young people going to Hindu meditation, zazen, and Transcendental Meditation to find a contemplative practice?
+The contemplative method their own tradition once carried was no longer being taught.
+Keating asked whether the heart of the apophatic Christian inheritance — The Cloud of Unknowing, John of the Cross, Meister Eckhart, the desert literature — could be given a form that a lay practitioner could learn in a weekend and sustain over years.

 Centering Prayer

-Working with William Meninger (who began the project in 1975 by teaching from The Cloud of Unknowing in retreats at the abbey guesthouse) and Basil Pennington, Keating co-developed what the three came to call Centering Prayer.
-The method is austere.
-Choose a sacred word — any short word, religious or not, that consents to the intention to rest in God's presence beyond thought.
+Working with William Meninger, who began the project in 1975 by teaching from The Cloud of Unknowing in retreats at the abbey guesthouse, and Basil Pennington, Keating co-developed what the three called Centering Prayer.
+The method is simple.
+Choose a sacred word, any short word, religious or not, as a sign of consent to rest in God's presence beyond thought.
 Sit silently for twenty minutes.
 When a thought arises, return gently to the word.
 That is the whole instruction.
-The theological frame is the apophatic Christian tradition's claim that what God is cannot be named in concepts, and that the soul approaches God most directly when it consents to the silence in which thought is set down.
-The structural parallel to meditation traditions is acknowledged openly — Keating engaged Buddhist and Hindu teachers throughout his life, and the inter-religious Snowmass Conferences he co-founded in 1984 produced multi-decade dialogues between contemplatives of different traditions on the precise grammar of their respective practices.
+The theological frame comes from the apophatic Christian tradition: what God is cannot be named in concepts, and the soul approaches God most directly by consenting to the silence in which thought is set down.
+Keating acknowledged the parallel to meditation traditions openly.
+He engaged Buddhist and Hindu teachers throughout his life, and the inter-religious Snowmass Conferences he co-founded in 1984 produced decade-long dialogues between contemplatives of different traditions about the precise grammar of their respective practices.

 The institution he built

-Keating left the abbacy in 1981 to dedicate himself to teaching the practice publicly.
-Contemplative Outreach, the international network he co-founded in 1984, has trained tens of thousands of practitioners and supports a global infrastructure of weekly groups, retreats and intensives. *Open Mind, Open Heart* — the foundational handbook — has been continuously in print since 1986 and remains the standard introduction.
+Keating left the abbacy in 1981 to teach the practice publicly.
+Contemplative Outreach, the international network he co-founded in 1984, has trained tens of thousands of practitioners and supports a global infrastructure of weekly groups, retreats, and intensives. *Open Mind, Open Heart* has been continuously in print since 1986 and remains the standard introduction.
 The Centering Prayer Course on Sounds True is the same teaching in instructional form, recorded late in his life.
-His extended interview on Sounds True's *Insights at the Edge* covers the theological framing, the relationship to the wider contemplative prayer tradition and Keating's late-career rapprochement with the comparative study of the contemplative life across traditions.
-James Finley, Cynthia Bourgeault and Richard Rohr — whose *The Naked Now* carries the Centering Prayer inheritance into a comparative-religion register — are the institutional heirs the tradition currently runs through; Thomas Merton's *New Seeds of Contemplation* and *Thoughts in Solitude* are not Keating texts but they are the literature a Centering Prayer practitioner of the last forty years was most likely to be reading alongside him.
+His extended interview on Sounds True's *Insights at the Edge* covers the theological framing, the relationship to the wider contemplative prayer tradition, and Keating's late-career engagement with comparative contemplative study.
+James Finley, Cynthia Bourgeault, and Richard Rohr — whose *The Naked Now* carries the Centering Prayer inheritance into a comparative-religion register — are the institutional heirs the tradition runs through today.
+Thomas Merton's *New Seeds of Contemplation* and *Thoughts in Solitude* are not Keating texts, but they are what a Centering Prayer practitioner of the last forty years was most likely reading alongside him.

 The criticisms

-Centering Prayer has not been without Catholic critics.
-The principal objection — articulated most forcefully by the writers Connie Rossini and Susan Brinkmann — is that the practice, despite its Christian framing, is closer in mechanism to Eastern non-theistic meditation than to anything the Catholic mystical tradition itself describes, and that the consent to God's presence the method asks for blurs into a passivity the discursive and affective Catholic prayer traditions warn against.
-Contemplative Outreach's response has been to ground the practice explicitly in the Cloud of Unknowing lineage and to argue that what Keating distilled is recognisably Catholic apophaticism delivered in a portable form — that the parallel to non-theistic meditation is a fact about contemplative method generally rather than a contamination of the Christian one.
+Centering Prayer has attracted Catholic critics.
+The main objection, put most forcefully by writers Connie Rossini and Susan Brinkmann, is that the practice is closer in mechanism to Eastern non-theistic meditation than to anything the Catholic mystical tradition itself describes, and that the consent to God's presence the method asks for blurs into a passivity the discursive and affective Catholic prayer traditions warn against.
+Contemplative Outreach's response has been to ground the practice in the Cloud of Unknowing lineage and to argue that what Keating distilled is recognisably Catholic apophaticism in a portable form — that the parallel to non-theistic meditation reflects something true about contemplative method generally, not a contamination of the Christian one.
 The dispute is theologically substantive.
-The practical fact is that for most lay practitioners attracted to Centering Prayer the alternative was not a different Christian contemplative practice but the absence of one.
+For most lay practitioners attracted to Centering Prayer, the alternative was not a different Christian contemplative practice but the absence of one.

 Why he matters

-Keating's significance is institutional as much as it is doctrinal.
-He took a contemplative inheritance that had largely vanished from lay Christian practice in the modern period and rebuilt the curriculum, the network and the instructional literature by which it could be received.
-The Snowmass Conferences, the Open Mind, Open Heart handbook and the Contemplative Outreach training infrastructure are the load-bearing pieces; the practice itself is austere enough that it would not have travelled without them.
+Keating's significance is institutional as much as doctrinal.
+He took a contemplative inheritance that had largely vanished from lay Christian practice and rebuilt the curriculum, the network, and the instructional literature by which it could be received.
+The Snowmass Conferences, the Open Mind, Open Heart handbook, and the Contemplative Outreach training infrastructure are the load-bearing pieces.
 He died in 2018 at ninety-five, having lived to see the tradition he helped reconstitute become the most widely practised form of Christian contemplative prayer in the English-speaking world.